waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ### Why?

 It's kind of useless to wrap just a call to `console.log` in an IIFE.
-The `console.log` would be fine on its own, without an IFFE.
-So why do we use IFFEs?
+The `console.log` would be fine on its own, without an IIFE.
+So why do we use IIFEs?
 To hide stuff.

 Imagine we wanted to formulate a more complex greeting than just `hi`.